westoncb/laser-tracer/src/manual.md

 ### Particle Lifetime & Persistence

-- Each particle emitted remains visible for exactly its `residue` lifetime.
+- Each particle emitted remains visible for its `residue` lifetime; alpha value goes to zero gradually.
-- Particles persist automatically without needing re-emission each frame.

 ## Performance Recommendations

-- Recommended particle cap: approximately **250,000 visible particles** for smooth 60 FPS performance on mid-range GPUs.
+- Recommended particle cap: approximately **500,000 visible particles** for smooth 60 FPS performance on mid-range GPUs.
-- Optimal **`spacing`**: ≥ 0.5 world-units.
+- Be mindful of **`spacing`**: ≥ 0.5 world-units.
 Smaller spacing dramatically increases particle count.
 - Suggested **`residue`** values:
-  - Short (`0.2–1s`): transient effects like sparks or quick motion trails.
+  - Short (`0.2–1s`).
-  - Medium (`1–3s`): dynamic animations and interactive visualizations.
+  - Medium (`1–3s`).
-  - Long (`3–10s`): persistent or slowly evolving structures; use sparingly.
+  - Long (`3–10s`).
-- Moderate fuzz (`count ≤ 10`) is usually sufficient for glowing visual effects without excessive performance costs.
+- Moderate fuzz (`count ≤ 10`) is usually sufficient without excessive performance costs.
 You can also zero out the fuzz completely with fuzz(0) if more basic/sharp lines are desired.

 ## Examples